Code-Institute-Submissions/ms1-face-fodder/README.md

 ### Features

 #### Desktop Menu
 I have created a naviagtion menu that follows the [site map](https://github.com/caseybanks/ms1-face-fodder/blob/master/wireframes/00.%20Face%20Fodde%20Site%20Map.png) of the website.
 On level 1 of the menu, on hover the text colour intensifies.
 On dropdown level 2 and 3 of the menu, the text background is highlighted grey.
 Both of these menu features have been added so that a user can easily follow their selection.
+The menu has been made '_sticky_' using the boostrap class `sticky-top`, this is to ensure the menu is static when a user scrolls a page.

-On each page I have also used a hero image of nature ingredients to add an elegant and organic feel to the UI.
+On each page I have also used a hero image of natural ingredients to add an elegant and organic feel to the UI.

 ![alt text](https://github.com/caseybanks/ms1-face-fodder/blob/master/features/desktop-menu.PNG "Face Fodder Desktop Menu")